vocdoni/tendermint/docs/architecture/adr-062-p2p-abstractions.md

 #### Connections and Streams

 A connection represents an established transport connection between two endpoints (and thus two nodes), which can be used to exchange arbitrary raw bytes across one or more logically distinct IO streams.
 Connections are set up either via `Transport.Dial()` (outbound connections) or `Transport.Accept()` (inbound connections).
+The caller is responsible for verifying the remote peer's public key as returned by the connection.

-The caller is responsible for verifying the remote peer's public key as given by the connection.
 To exchange data, an arbitrary stream ID is picked and the returned stream can be used as an IO reader or writer.
-Transports are free to implement streams any way they like, e.g. as distinct communication pathways or multiplexed onto one common pathway.
+Transports are free to choose how to implement streams, e.g. as distinct communication pathways or multiplexed onto one common pathway.

 `Connection` and the related `Stream` interfaces are: